Table of Contents

 The medulla is composed of one cell type, the chromaffin cells.
 The chromaffin cells are derived from the neural crest and migrate to the adrenal medulla.
 Chromaffin cells secrete catecholamines: epinephrine, norepinephrine and dopamine.

-The sympathetic nervous system stimulates the secretion of the catecholamines through acetylcholine release.
-Release leads to increased cardiac output and increased vascular resistance.
+The sympathetic nervous system stimulates the secretion of the catecholamines through acetylcholine release via preganglionic fibers originating in the thoracic spinal cord, from vertebrae T5–T11.
+Because it is innervated by preganglionic nerve fibers, the adrenal medulla can be considered as a specialized sympathetic ganglion.
+Release of catecholamines leads to increased cardiac output and increased vascular resistance.

 Pathology of the Adrenal Gland